Getting Started

 How Fascia Works

-Building a backend with Fascia follows four steps:
+Building a backend with Fascia follows five steps:

 1. Define Entities

-Entities are your business objects -- the core data structures your application operates on.
+Entities are your business objects — the core data structures your application works with.
+Think of them as smart database tables.
 Each Entity includes:

-name(string),totalPrice(number), orstatus(enum). - Relationships -- Connections to other Entities (e.g., a Reservation belongs to a Customer).
+name(text),totalPrice(number), orstatus(list of options) - Relationships — How Entities connect to each other (e.g., a Reservation belongs to a Customer)

-pending->confirmed->completed). - Invariants -- Business rules that must always hold true (e.g., "end date must be after start date").
+pending→confirmed→completed) - Business rules — Conditions that must always be true (e.g., "end date must be after start date")

-Fascia automatically generates the database schema, migrations, and CRUD operations from your Entity definitions.
+Fascia automatically creates the database tables, handles data storage, and enforces your rules.
 Learn more in the Entity concept guide.

 2. Create Tools

-Every Tool follows the Execution Contract -- a strict 9-step sequence that guarantees input validation, authorization, policy checks, transaction boundaries, invariant enforcement, and audit logging for every invocation.
+Every Tool follows a strict Execution Contract — a 9-step sequence that guarantees input validation, permission checks, data integrity, and automatic logging for every request.

 Learn more in the Tool and Flow concept guides.

-Before deployment, Fascia's Risk Engine analyzes every Tool and classifies it with a risk level:
+Before deployment, Fascia's Risk Engine checks every Tool and rates its spec completeness:

 |---|---|---|

-The Risk Engine catches unsafe patterns at design time, not at runtime.
-This means problems are identified and resolved before they can affect real users or data.
-See the Policy concept guide for details.
+The key insight: problems are caught during design, not after deployment.
+This means issues are identified and resolved before they can affect real users or data.
+See the Policy guide for details.

 4. Deploy

-Once your Entities and Tools pass safety review, deploy them to your own GCP project with a single action.
-Fascia provisions the necessary infrastructure:
+Once your Entities and Tools pass design review, deploy them to your own Google Cloud project with a single click.
+Fascia sets up everything you need:

 Your data never leaves your cloud project.
-Fascia's Control Plane stores only the spec definitions and deployment metadata -- never your business data.
+Fascia's servers store only your design specifications — never your business data.
 This is the BYOC (Bring Your Own Cloud) model.

 Design Surfaces